sync-language/sync/lib/src/compiler/tokenizer/README.md

 - .
 (Dot)
 - ?
 (Optional)
 - !
 (Error Result)
+  - Must be distinguished from not.
+Must be after an identifier.
 - & (Immutable Reference)
   - Must be distinguished from bit and.
 Whitespace sensitive?
 Cannot be after an identifier.
 - &mut (Mutable Reference)